jasgigli/learn-rust/05-variables-mutability/README.md

 }
 ```

-*Analogy:* Shadowing is like putting a new label on your box.
+*Tip:* Shadowing is like putting a new label on your box.
 The old label is covered up, but the box is still there!

 ---